tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 #### Proof

-This follows from the observation that at $c$, the $M$-measure is by definition constant.
+This follows from the observation that along the side with direction $c$, the $M$-measure is constant by definition.

 ### Lemma 1.1.5